 He succeeded Jose Manuel Barroso as President on 1 November 2014.
 Juncker stated that his priorities would be the creation of a digital single market, the development of an EU Energy Union, the negotiation of the Transatlantic Trade Agreement, the continued reform of the Economic and Monetary Union of the European Union—with the social dimension in mind—and a “targeted fiscal capacity” for the Eurozone, as well as to negotiate a new deal with Britain.
 During his leadership, Britain voted to leave the European Union in 2016.

-To book Jean-Claude Juncker as the brexit speaker for your next corporate event or conference, simply contact the Champions Speakers agency via our online contact form.
-Alternatively, call a booking agent directly on 0207 1010 553 for any further information.
+To book Jean-Claude Juncker as the politics speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.

 When he’s at corporate events, Jean-Claude is known to cover the following topics:

 - Brexit & The EU